 - Chronic kidney disease leads to structural damage, loss of 1-alpha-hydroxylase, and suppressed enzymatic activity secondary to hyperphosphatemia.

-- Nephrotic syndrome leads to pathologic excretion of vitamin D binding protein (DBP), which binds to serum calcidiol.
+- Nephrotic syndrome leads to pathologic excretion of vitamin D-binding protein, which binds to serum calcidiol.

-- Liver disease (ie, cirrhosis, nonalcoholic fatty liver disease, nonalcoholic steatohepatitis) leads to deficient production of calcidiol.
+- Liver disease, including cirrhosis and metabolic dysfunction-associated steatotic liver disease, leads to deficient production of calcidiol.

-- Pregnancy is associated with decreased calcidiol levels, and the American College of Obstetricians and Gynecologists recommends 1000 to 2000 international units (IU) per day for treating identified vitamin D deficiency in pregnant women.
+- Pregnancy is associated with decreased calcidiol levels, and the American College of Obstetricians and Gynecologists recommends treating with at least 1000 to 2000 international units daily when vitamin D deficiency is identified.

 Hypophosphatemia or Hypocalcemia